-Place Maillardville is also offering a range of free virtual activities and workshops this fall.
+Maillardville Community Centre is also offering a range of free virtual activities and workshops this fall.
 For kids, options include Music Time for Tots (age 1-3) and a virtual painting class.
 Adults can register for a virtual sleep clinic, workshop about homeopathy and more.
 Check out their website for registration information.

 Where to get your supplies or workout gear: If you want to support your local independent retailer, check out this searchable list of small businesses.